 Some great sources of plant-based proteins to incorporate into your diet include:

 Omega-3 fatty acids are a type of healthy fat that can help improve inflammation, cholesterol levels, and triglyceride levels.
-Omega 3s have also been shown to improve androgen and insulin levels in PCOS, and therefore helps to improve fertility outcomes.
+Studies show that Omega 3s improve androgen and insulin levels in PCOS, thereby enhancing fertility outcomes.

 Some foods that are rich in omega-3s include: